Vets-Who-Code/web-curriculum/README.md

 - Understand some of `this` binding issues
 - Create object constructor
 - REST APIs
+- Data Structures and Algorithms II
 ### Week 10 | JS III

-Understand the purpose of Babel
+- Understand the purpose of Babel
 - `let` and `const`
 - Arrow functions
 - async/await